Choosing tools to support your activities

 - How much time do you expect everyone to spend engaging with the tool (staff and students)?

 - How will engagement be monitored - if at all?
 One of the benefits to staff in using digital tools is the additional opportunity they afford to monitor student engagement and progress.
-However, staff are advised to be strategic in identifying monitoring points, not just to protect your own workload, but also to consider the impact that monitoring may have on student interaction.
+However, you are advised to be strategic in identifying monitoring points, not just to protect your own workload, but also to consider the impact that monitoring may have on student interaction.

 - If you are only responsible for one element of a module using blended learning approaches, how does your area relate to other student work on the course?